Millersville University, Information Technology

 An annual disclosure to students describing copyright law and campus policies related to violating copyright law

-Violation of copyright is violation of federal law, and such violations are addressed in many relevant University policies, including the Student Code of Conduct and the University's Policy on Responsible Use of Information Technology Resources.
+Violation of copyright is a violation of federal law, and such violations are addressed in many relevant University policies, including the Student Code of Conduct and the University's Policy on Responsible Use of Information Technology Resources.

-The best way you can help Millersville University comply with these final regulations and assist in combatting copyright abuse on campus is to become informed about file-sharing.
+The best way you can help Millersville University comply with these final regulations and assist in combating copyright abuse on campus is to become informed about file-sharing.
 A helpful source for information about p2p and file sharing is EDUCAUSE, a nonprofit association whose mission is to advance higher education by promoting the intelligent use of information technology.
 The Educause series of "7 Things you should know about...." includes a comprehensive overview of P2P.
-To find out more about the 7 things you should know about P2P, read http://net.educause.edu/ir/library/pdf/EST0901.pdf
+To find out more about the 7 things you should know about P2P, read https://library.educause.edu/resources/2009/3/7-things-you-should-know-about-p2p

 The University uses particular procedures in determining how to respond to allegations of violation of copyright.
 You can read them here: http://www.millersville.edu/dmca.php